journalprivacyconfidentiality/jpc-docs/ojs/website-static-journal-policies.md

 ## Ownership

-The Journal is fully independent, and is not owned by any university or publishing house.
-The Journal's contact information is available [on our website](https://journalprivacyconfidentiality.org/index.php/jpc/about/contact).
+The Journal is owned by the Society for Privacy and Confidentiality Research (SPCR), a 501(c)(3) organization incorporated in the state of Pennsylvania.
+Further information, including how to become a member of SPCR can be found on the [Society's website] (https://socprivconfresearch.org/).

 ## Management and Governance
-The Journal is managed  by the **Governing Board**.
-The **Editorial Board** handles the regular business of the journal.

-### Governing Board

-The Governing Board defines the strategic direction of the Journal, and appoints members of the Editorial Board.
-The Governing Board retains the right to review decisions of the Editorial Board.
-The Editor-in-Chief is the chair of the Governing Board.
-Voting is by ⅔ majority of membership.
-Current membership is listed on the [Editorial Team page](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#governing-board).
-Changes to the Governing Board are announced in the Journal.
+SPCR appoints the JPC's Editor-in-Chief, Managing Editor, and Editorial Board.
+It recognizes JPC's editorial independence in selecting material to be reviewed and published in accordance with the policies outlined on this website, which the SPCR has approved.

 ### Editorial Board

+The [Editor-in-Chief](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#Current-members-of-the-Editorial-Board) chairs the Editorial Board, supervises the assignment of a member of the board to handle the review of a submission, ensures the compliance of all board members with the Journal's conflict of interest policies, and makes all final decisions regarding publication.

+The [Managing Editor](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#Current-members-of-the-Editorial-Board) handles the day-to-day operations of the Journal, including convening the Editorial Board and ensuring the timely progress of manuscripts through the review and publication process.
+The Managing Editor is a member of the Editorial Board.

-The Editorial Board handles the regular business of the journal.
+The Editorial Board handles the regular business of the Journal.
 Appointments are normally 3 years, renewable.
-Appointments are approved by the Governing Board.
-Membership should be limited to no more than 12 editors.
+The size of the Editorial Board is determined by SPCR.
 Current membership [is available on our website](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#current-members-of-the-editorial-board).
-Changes to the membership of the Editorial Board are published as part of the next  editorial in the Journal.

-A [Managing Editor](https://journalprivacyconfidentiality.org/index.php/jpc/about/editorialTeam#Current-members-of-the-Editorial-Board) handles the day-to-day operations of the journal.
-The Managing Editor is a member of the Editorial Board.

-Editors solicit and encourage submissions to the Journal.
-Editors are jointly responsible for the content of the journal, unless an issue specifically designates a subset of the Editorial Board.
+Members of the Editorial Board solicit and encourage submissions to the Journal.
+They are jointly responsible for the content of the Journal, unless an issue specifically designates a subset of the Editorial Board.
 Co-chairs of the Organizing and Program Committee of the TPDP workshop are ex-officio members of the Editorial Board.
 The main organizing co-chair of TPDP is the editor of the current year's TPDP special issue.
-The Editorial Board has control over the selection of referees.
+The Editorial Board has control over the selection of referees for all manuscripts subject to the conflict of interest policies.

 ## Author fees

-As of 2019, the Journal does not charge fees or charges for manuscript processing and/or publishing materials.
+Effective with submissions from April 1, 2025, the JPC charges a publication fee of $500 for accepted manuscripts.
 This is clearly noted on the [Submission page](https://journalprivacyconfidentiality.org/index.php/jpc/about/submissions).
+There are no fees for submission.

 ## Revenue sources

+SPCR assumed responsibility for publising JPC on July 1, 2024 as noted in the [editorial](https://doi.org/10.29012/jpc.939).
+Information about the Society's [finances](https://socprivconfresearch.org/#supporting).

-The Journal has no income at this time.
-Funding since AY 2017 has been provided by the John M. Abowd's [Edmund Ezra Day Chair](https://blogs.cornell.edu/abowd/edmund-ezra-day/) and the [Labor Dynamics Institute](https://www.ilr.cornell.edu/LDI/) at Cornell University.
+Funding for academic year (AY) 2024 was provided by Cynthia Dwork's chair at Harvard University.
+Funding from AY 2017-2023 was provided by John M. Abowd's [Edmund Ezra Day Chair](https://blogs.cornell.edu/abowd/edmund-ezra-day/) and the [Labor Dynamics Institute](https://www.ilr.cornell.edu/LDI/) at Cornell University.
 Funding from 2009-2016 was provided by Stephen Fienberg's chair at [Carnegie Mellon University](http://www.stat.cmu.edu/), with support from [Research Showcase @ CMU](https://kilthub.cmu.edu/), Carnegie Mellon University’s institutional repository.
 The support in no way restricts or influences editorial decisions.

 ## Advertising